CycloneDX/sbom-utility/README.md

 ##### Summary flag

-Use the `--summary` flag on the `vulnerability list` command to produce a summary report in `txt` format in order to get a more readable of view of just the most interesting fields.
+Use the `--summary` flag on the `vulnerability list` command to produce a summary report in `txt` format in order to get a more readable view of just the most interesting fields.

 ###### Example: list summary